Our Purpose,

 Click below to learn more about how The Village started and who helped build it.

-Money transacted each year in the U.S. for charitable purposes hovers around $450 billion with 80% of that money coming from millions of individuals.
-About 17% of that $450 billion comes from private foundations, but private charitable accounts hold over $1 TRILLION!
+Money given for charitable purposes in 2024 in the U.S. was over $592 billion, with 66% of that money coming from individuals.
+About 19% came from private foundations, but private charitable accounts, including foundations, endowments, trusts, and donor-advised funds, hold over $2 trillion.
 There is more charitable money sitting in accounts than being shared each year.

-A society that centers the needs and wishes of the people with the money and willingly accepts the extremely inequitable divide of wealth will never resolve its social and environmental problems.
+Fewer and fewer people are giving, while larger and larger gifts come from the very wealthy.
+In 1987, there were 50 billionaires in the United States.
+As of early 2026, there are 935 billionaires holding $8.1 trillion in wealth, and their priorities increasingly shape what gets funded.
+A society that centers the needs and wishes of the people with the money and willingly accepts an extremely inequitable divide of wealth will never resolve its social and environmental problems.

-Recent data shows there are around 1.8 million nonprofit organizations in the United States with about 1.3 million of those being 501c3 organizations.
-76% of those organizations have annual revenues less than $100,000 and 89% have revenues less than $500,000 each year.
+Recent data shows there are around 1.8 million nonprofit organizations in the United States, with about 1.5 million of those being 501(c)(3) organizations.
+76% of those organizations have annual revenues less than $100,000, and 89% have revenues less than $500,000 each year.

 Changing Philanthropy